Self-regulation theory

 Another factor that can help the patient reach his/her own goal of personal health is to relate to the patient the following: Help them figure out the personal/community views of the illness, appraise the risks involved and give them potential problem-solving/coping skills.
+Recent clinical applications of self-regulation theory extend beyond individual goal-setting to structured therapeutic interventions.
+These approaches often integrate staged processes—such as goal clarification, progress monitoring, and feedback loops—with cognitive-behavioral and experiential strategies to strengthen emotional regulation and adaptive coping.
+This structured format has been associated with improved treatment adherence and sustained behavioral change in psychotherapy contexts.
 Four components of self-regulation described by Baumeister et al. (2007) are: